-Stada executives quit as Bain, Cinven consider fresh bid
+Stada executives quit as Bain, Cinven prepare new bid

-FRANKFURT Stada's (STAGn.DE) chief executive and its head of finance resigned on Tuesday ahead of a possible fresh takeover bid for the German generic drugmaker by buyout groups Bain Capital and Cinven.
+FRANKFURT (Reuters) - Stada's (STAGn.DE) chief executive and its head of finance resigned on Tuesday ahead of an imminent new takeover bid for the German generic drugmaker by buyout groups Bain Capital and Cinven.

 Chief Executive Matthias Wiedenfels, who was appointed just over a year ago, will be replaced by Engelbert Tjeenk Willink, a former board member of privately held German drugmaker Boehringer Ingelheim, Stada said in a statement.

 Bernhard Duettmann, previously finance chief at Nivea owner Beiersdorf (BEIG.DE) and then chemicals group Lanxess (LXSG.DE), will succeed Stada's Chief Financial Officer Helmut Kraft.

-Stada said that the two men had told its supervisory board that they were stepping down for "personal reasons".

 Willink and Duettmann have been appointed until the end of 2017, Stada said.

-The move comes only hours after Stada said that private equity firms Bain and Cinven were considering seeking regulatory clearance to make a new takeover offer for the group after their 5.3 billion euro (£4.6 billion) bid fell through, driving Stada's shares higher.
+The move came only hours after Stada said that private equity firms Bain and Cinven were considering seeking regulatory clearance to make a new takeover offer for the group after their 5.3 billion euro ($6 billion) bid fell through, driving Stada's shares higher.

 Investors representing 65.52 percent of Stada's equity had signed up for their last bid, missing a 67.5 percent threshold, despite the 49 percent premium offered by the buyout groups to trump a rival offer from private equity duo Advent and Permira.